Eric Verstappen: Würzburger Kickers

 Verstappen got promoted to the first team and made his professional debut for Würzburg in the 3.
 Liga on 20 April 2019, starting in the away match against FSV Zwickau, which finished as a 0–2 loss.

 Vitesse

 In 2021, Verstappen transferred to Vitesse.
 Later that year Verstappen extended his contract for 1 year.

 International career

 Verstappen began his youth international career with the Netherlands under-15 team, making two appearances for the team, with his debut coming on 9 December 2008 in a 1–0 win against Slovakia.
 He made his under-16 team debut on 27 October 2009 in a 0–0 draw against France.
 Overall, he made a total of five appearances for the under-16 team.
 He made his under-17 debut on 17 September 2010, appearing in a 0–0 draw against Italy.
 He was included in the Netherlands squad for the 2011 FIFA U-17 World Cup in Mexico.
 The team were eliminated in the group stage, with Verstappen not making an appearance in the tournament.
 Overall, he was capped three times for the under-17 team.

+Personal life

+He is not related to Max Verstappen.